Functions for Working with IPv4 and IPv6 Addresses

 If the input string contains a valid IPv4 address, returns its IPv6 equivalent.
 HEX can be uppercase or lowercase.

-Alias: INET6_ATON
+Alias: INET6_ATON.

 Syntax